Temple University faculty website (for CV)

-Katherine is currently a second year doctoral student in the clinical psychology program.
-Her research interests include investigating novel technology-based methods of neuropsychological assessment for the characterization of cognitive and functional changes seen across the aging spectrum.
-She is also interested in risk reduction paradigms and strengths-based approaches to treatment of individuals at risk for or diagnosed with dementia.
+Katherine is currently a fifth year doctoral student in the clinical psychology program.
+Her research interests include the use of smartphones and other technologies to improve upon existing methods of neuropsychological assessment and intervention, particularly with respect to increased efficiency, sensitivity, ecological validity and personalization.
+She is also interested in person-centered, strengths-based approaches to help individuals at risk for or diagnosed with dementia.
 In her spare time, she enjoys hiking, yoga, listening to and playing music, trying new restaurants and spending time with her dog Jackson.

 Stephanie is a third year doctoral student in the clinical psychology program.
 Her research interests include investigating modifiable risk factors and early identification of cognitive impairment, as well as exploring interventions and rehabilitation strategies to improve quality of life and cognitive functioning in healthy aging and dementia.
 In her spare time, she enjoys discovering new food places or recipes, exploring nature, and spending time with her dog Tucker.

 Molly is a third year doctoral student in the clinical psychology program.
 Her research interests include early onset dementia, improving the early detection of cognitive impairments, and developing interventions to help maintain cognitive function after the onset of these impairments.
 She enjoys running, the beach, exploring new parts of Philadelphia and the world, and spending quality time with friends, family, and her cat Luna!

 Nicole is a second year masters student in the neuroscience program.
 Her research interests include concussion, personality, and everyday functioning.
 In her free time she enjoys spending time outside, drinking coffee, reading, and cuddling with her dog Bebe!